 My Blog banner for Once A King, Now A Prince, A n Ira Blacker memoir.
 A rock and roll history or his celebrity lire.

-My Blog As An Extension Of My Memoir
+My Blog As An Extension Of My Music Business Memoir

 As this story continues to unfold beyond the pages of Once A King, Now A Prince, these posts are, in many ways, the sequel—told as they were lived, without revision or embellishment.
 Some connect directly to the book, others stand on their own, but all are part of the same life, seen more clearly with time.
+My story of my life, of course, covers my years in the rock and roll business.
+As this story starts at the beginning, it must start with my dysfunctional family stories.
 If something resonates, I welcome your thoughts, and you can follow along as new entries are added.

-Please click below to explore more stories related to the memoir.
+Please click below to explore more stories related to my rock and roll memoir.

 Once A King, Now A Prince, A Memoir by Ira Blacker